ColorfulCodes/Markov-Wisdom-Generator/README.md

 # Markov-Sentence-Generator
-Project in progress

-This sentence generator will be using a Markov Chain to create new sentences from the book "Tao te Ching".
+This sentence generator uses a Markov Chain to create new sentences from the books of "Proverbs", "Dharmasala" and "Tao te Ching".
 I will be using a matrix to determine the frequency of words that follow other words most commonly.
-Eventually I would like to incorporate a second philosophy text.
-This should be interesting as another text would bring forth a new philosophy.
+I will be adding one more major religious wisdom text.
+This should be interesting as another text would bring forth a new philosophy and more of a unique fusion.

+Twitterbot is @Aloidias.
+Please, join us.

 *Most of these sentences sound quite incoherent.
 With a larger text i'd be able to make more sense.
 I'm thinking of using Proverbs from the Bible or possibly Siddhartha.